Software Carpentry in Stockholm

 Thor Wikfeldt, PDC

-Theis a non-profit organization devoted to teaching researchers the computing skills they need to get more done in less time and with less pain.
+The Software Carpentry Foundation is a non-profit organization devoted to teaching researchers the computing skills they need to get more done in less time and with less pain.
 After its start in 1998 as a week-long training course at US national laboratories, Software Carpentry has evolved into a worldwide volunteer movement - hundreds of workshops have been held around the world and the number of attendants has surpassed 34,000.
-After the success of Software Carpentry, similar initiatives were launched to teach other more specific computational skills, including for domain-specific data management, for computational skills relevant to librarians, and for users of HPC resources.
-Recently, these initiatives were joined under a common organisational structure called .
+After the success of Software Carpentry, similar initiatives were launched to teach other more specific computational skills, including Data Carpentry for domain-specific data management, Library Carpentry for computational skills relevant to librarians, and HPC Carpentry for users of HPC resources.
+Recently, these initiatives were joined under a common organisational structure called The Carpentries .

 With support from the Swedish National Infrastructure for Computing (SNIC), a Software Carpentry workshop was held at the KTH campus on 12-13 March 2018.
 The event was advertised through the SNIC training newsletter and, judging by the rapid rate at which registrations came in for the workshop, there is clearly a large demand for these types of courses in Stockholm.
 All Software Carpentry course material is directed towards students and researchers who want to learn the basics of fundamental tools for computational work.
 The topics chosen for the Stockholm workshop were (1) the Unix shell for automating and speeding up tasks, (2) Git for version control of scripts, programs and plain text files, and (3) the Python programming language.